-This year’s soup of choice is this Cauliflower Soup with Tofu Bacon.
+This year’s soup of choice is this Vegan Cream of Cauliflower Soup with Tofu Bacon.
 It is a simple soup.
 Rich and creamy from the cauliflower with hints of cheesy and nutty flavors from the nutritional yeast.
 For added taste, texture, and protein I made my favorite tofu bacon.
 Variations of this could include store bought vegan bacon, my cheesy chickpeas, or quick roasted cauliflower.

 However you top it, the results will be a warm and creamy soup that is worth centering a Christmas tradition around.